snehagurung12/Supply-chain-visibility/Documentation/Migration-Plan.md

 # ☁️ Migration Plan — Free Simulation → Azure Cloud

+This document describes how the current free-tool implementation can be migrated into a full-scale Azure environment.

 ## 🎯 Objective
 To migrate the current free-tool simulation into a scalable Azure-based supply chain analytics solution.